KenalSky/WebTools/README.md

 ### Version info

-This project was originally generated on Tue May 21 2020.
+This project was originally generated on Thu May 21 2020.

 <!--			 -->